alessiocagnacci/Web-application-for-stocks-analysis-based-on-historical-time-series/README.md

 # Web application for stocks analysis based on historical time series
 Web application that allows users to select a stock from Yahoo and choose an analysis period, returning an analysis based on ARIMA modeling.

-I decided to create an app to make it easier to change the ticker used for the analysis previously carried out in the repository “Analysis of a stock using ARIMA models.”
+I decided to create an app to make it easier to change the ticker used for the analysis previously carried out in the repository “https://github.com/alessiocagnacci/Stock-price-analysis-using-ARIMA-model”

 I used the shiny library to build the application, lubridate to simplify the conversion of future dates, and zoo to solve an issue related to the use of monthly data.